gomorpheus/morpheus-docs/getting_started/installation/singleNode/centos.rst

 To get started installing |morpheus| on CentOS a few preparatory items should be addressed first.

 #.
-Configure firewalld to allow access from users on port 80 or 443 (Or remove firewall if not required).
+Configure firewalld to allow access from users on port 443 (Or remove firewall if not required).
 #.
 Make sure the machine is self resolvable to its own hostname.

    ..
 IMPORTANT:: If the machine is unable to resolve its own hostname ``nslookup hostname`` some installation commands will be unable to verify service health during installation and fail.